Mgla96/OceanRecoveryLabScripts/README.md

     * Program will guess the OS if no input given
 * Select folder consisting of updated coral treatments that was made from align_and_delete.py
     * This folder should have the metashape files in it
+    * A log file will be created in this folder for debugging
 * Select folder where you would like to place all the updated coral treatments

 <p align="center">
 <img src="OptAndBuildDemo.gif" width="80%" alt="gif">
 </p>

-## logging

-logs will be generated for debugging and are located in the same folder as these python scripts.